-- 1. High ethical and moral standards as well as academic integrity are core values of the University and communicated to students, along with the consequences of infringement(s), by means of University-wide, and College Induction programmes. - 2.
-Academic integrity and ethics in research are covered in the syllabi of the ethics and the research methods courses which are mandatory for all degree programmes. - 3.
-The University has formal and transparent procedures for reporting and managing cases of plagiarism and academic misconduct and these are provided to students in Guidelines for the Undergraduate Project (XXXX499), and Guidelines for the Supervision of the Master's Degree Dissertation, the Invigilation and Final Examination Administration Regulations as well as the Student Guide all of which are available on the University website.
+1. High ethical and moral standards as well as academic integrity are core values of the University and communicated to students, along with the consequences of infringement(s), by means of University-wide, and College Induction programmes.

+2. Academic integrity and ethics in research are covered in the syllabi of the ethics and the research methods courses which are mandatory for all degree programmes.

+3. The University has formal and transparent procedures for reporting and managing cases of plagiarism and academic misconduct and these are provided to students in Guidelines for the Undergraduate Project (XXXX499), and Guidelines for the Supervision of the website.
 In this regard the students are provided with specific details about what is/are considered unacceptable practice(s).